Marketing Tools: 5 Essential Ones to Make Your Life Easier

 4. Content Marketing

-With content marketing, it’s not so much about which platform you use to produce it, but more how you draw attention to yourself.
+With content marketing tools, it’s not so much about which platform you use to produce it, but more how you draw attention to yourself.

 Tools for production, after all, can be as simple as typing in Google docs, or even using a notepad.
 At Bannerflow, we use Google docs extensively in the marketing team, as it’s so easy to share and comment on documents.
 This means it’s quick and efficient for other team members to edit articles before publishing.